Denver · Denver Metro · Median Home Value $625,000 · Population 715,522

 Denver-Specific Equity Strategies

-Denver’s unique market dynamics create equity opportunities that don’t exist in most other Colorado cities.
-Here are the four most powerful strategies Denver homeowners are using in 2026.
+Denver’s market dynamics create equity opportunities worth considering.
+Here are the strategies Denver homeowners are using most in 2026.

 ADU Construction — Denver’s Biggest Equity Play